preraks116/threejs-fbx-preview/README.md

-# threejs-fbx-review
+# threejs-fbx-preview
-An FBX model review tool written in three js to easily inspect multiple fbx models in a scene.
+An FBX model preview tool written in three js to easily inspect multiple fbx models in a scene.

 ## Getting Started
 - Installing VS Code and NPM